ACSLab/ACSLab.github.io/guides/pheeno_programming_content.md

 }
 ```

-This paragraph briefly describes the ManualValuesIMU.ino code shown below.
+This paragraph briefly describes the *ManualValuesIMU.ino* code shown below.
 Lines 3 and 4 import the libraries used for storing the calibration data.
-Line 8 should have the values in the {} changed to the ones recorded in ManualValuesIMU.ino.
+Line 8 should have the values in the {} changed to the ones recorded in *ManualValuesIMU.ino*.
 These are your max and min magnetometer readings that are used to determine the robot's orientation.
 Lines 11 to 13 should have their values changed to the accelerometer values recorded earlier.
 All the values entered above should be integers!
 The rest of the code simply stores all of these values into the EEPROM.

 ```cpp
 /*